radius-project/docs/docs/content/concepts/multi-cloud-concept/index.md

 Radius was designed from the start to support enterprises in implementing their multi-cloud strategy.
 Enterprises can use cloud vendor technologies, like DynamoDB, or they can build on open source technologies like Redis and Dapr.

 ## Open-source
-Many enterprises use open-source technologies as a way of achieving their multi-cloud strategy.
+Many enterprises use open-source technologies as a way of *achieving* their multi-cloud strategy.
 Kubernetes adoption is a great example of this trend.
-Customers building on Kubernetes can leverage their Kubernetes experience, tools, and practices with any cloud provider.
+Customers building on Kubernetes can leverage their Kubernetes experience, tools, and practices with any cloud provider and they're confident Kubernetes, with it's broad community, will continue to be a multi-cloud technology.

-Radius was designed to be an open-source project from the start as part of the way Radius would support multi-cloud strategies.
+Radius was designed to be an open-source project from the start as part of the way Radius would support enterprise multi-cloud strategies.
 Open-source can mean different things to different people.
 For Radius, open-source means that our source code is publicly available.
-It also means that the Radius project uses an neutral and open governance model to continue the evolution of Radius going forward.
+It also means that the Radius project uses an neutral and open governance model to continue the evolution of Radius as a multi-cloud technology going forward.

 The Radius team has worked with the Cloud Native Computing Foundation (CNCF) to bring Radius into the CNCF as a new CNCF project.
 The Radius team is optimistic that Radius will be a success, both in helping enterprises achieve their multi-cloud strategies as well as in bringing powerful concepts, like Environments, Recipes, and the Application Graph, to the broader cloud native community.